-The proposed method requires a segmentation of the face of interest in the velocity imaging data over the entire cardiac cycle, a corresponding point between the velocity and the anatomy data, and defining a factor λ between 0 and 1 which controls the trade-off between maintaining the velocity distribution or the flow rate through the mapping process.
-The method is fully automatic and sSince the mapping is continuous, the velocity profile can be mapped to any description of the geometry (e.g., discrete or analytical).
+The proposed method requires a segmentation of the face of interest in the velocity imaging data over the entire cardiac cycle, a corresponding point between the velocity and the anatomy data, and defining a factor $\lambda$ between 0 and 1 which controls the trade-off between maintaining the velocity distribution or the flow rate through the mapping process.
+Since the mapping is continuous, the velocity profile can be mapped to any description of the geometry (e.g., discrete or analytical).